 Welcome to the rulemaking page for the Arizona Game and Fish Commission.
-This page is a service to provide the public with information about the rulemaking process and Game and Fish Commission rules.
+This page is a service to provide the public with information about Game and Fish Commission rules and the rulemaking process.

 The rulemaking process: